 In this article, we will discuss the different types of Pramanas in detail.

 The concept of Pramana plays a crucial role in Hindu philosophy.
 It provides a framework for understanding how knowledge is acquired and validated.
 The six types of Pramanas are:

 - Anumana (Inference)

 According to the Vedic philosophy, there are 6 types of Pramanas.
 They are as follows:

-Pratyaksha Pramana (Perception) – By Pratyaksha Pramana we mean the knowledge based through perception.
+– By Pratyaksha Pramana we mean knowledge-based through perception.
 It can be direct or indirect to any person.

 - Indirect perception – The knowledge happens based upon smriti or memory.
-For example, we all know how an apple looks like.
-This knowledge gets feed into our memory.
-So, whenever we see red-coloured and round shaped fruit, we can easily associate it with apple.
+For example, we all know what an apple looks like.
+This knowledge gets fed into our memory.
+So, whenever we see red-coloured and round-shaped fruit, we can easily associate it with an apple.
 Our memory directly categorizes it.

 For example, we can assume the physical or emotional pain when we see someone crying or we can relate fire with the smell of smoke.

 Upamana or comparison is the third type of Pramana, which involves drawing similarities between two objects.
 Upamana is used to understand the nature of an object by comparing it to something that is already known.
 It is an important tool in the process of learning and acquiring knowledge